-A misdemeanor, on the other hand, has the potential for up to one year in county jail for a conviction.
+Conversely, a misdemeanor has the potential for up to one year in county jail for a conviction.
 There is no chance of state prison time or jail time longer than one year for a misdemeanor offense.
 Further, many people convicted of misdemeanors avoid jail time altogether thanks to the help of an experienced criminal defense attorney.

-When you are facing a misdemeanor charge in the Riverside area, always take the matter seriously, as there is a possibility of jail time.
+When facing a misdemeanor charge in the Riverside area, always take the matter seriously, as there is a possibility of jail time.
 You want to contact Delimon Law as soon as possible, as we are ready to provide you with legal guidance and direction with your case.

 Probation as an Alternative to Doing Time in Jail for a Misdemeanor

-For most misdemeanor defendants, and especially those facing first-time charges for a non-violent offense, being convicted of a misdemeanor charge does not result in incarceration.
+For most misdemeanor defendants, especially those facing first-time charges for a non-violent offense, being convicted of a misdemeanor charge does not result in incarceration.
 This is because California law provides an alternative to doing time for first-time offenders, especially those involved in non-violent crimes.